 Most climate models focus on the increase in Earth surface temperature attributable to an increase in atmospheric greenhouse gas concentration.
 However, in order to reach a simple solution these models usually incorrectly assume that the average received radiation from the sun exactly equals the average infrared radiation transmitted by the Earth.
-This simplistic assumption conceals the far more dangerous problem of net energy absorption and accumulation by the Earth that occurs because in reality the increase in atmospheric greenhouse gas concentration causes the average transmitted infrared radiation from the Earth to fall below the average received solar radiation from the sun.
-The consequent net energy absorption and accumulation melts polar ice, melts mountain glaciers, melts sea floor cathrate, dries out marginal agricultural land and increases ocean temperature.
+This simplistic assumption conceals the far more dangerous problem of net energy absorption and accumulation by the oceans that occurs because in reality the increase in atmospheric greenhouse gas concentration causes the average infrared radiation flux emitted from the Earth to fall below the average received solar radiation flux from the sun.
+The consequent net energy absorption and heat accumulation melts polar ice, melts mountain glaciers, melts sea floor cathrate, dries out marginal agricultural land and increases ocean temperature.

 An increase in ocean temperature also causes part of the dissolved Ca(HCO3)2 to convert to insoluble CaCO3.
-This conversion releases more CO2 to the atmosphere and explains the relatively high sustained atmospheric CO2 concentration that occurred during the PETM period 56 million years ago.
+This conversion releases more CO2 to the atmosphere and explains the high sustained atmospheric CO2 concentration that occurred during the PETM period 56 million years ago.

 THE ENGINEERING ISSUES: